modmkr/glfn/readme.txt

 Usage:
 - When you made changes to the typeface, press the Update button (it is at the bottom, so you'll have to scroll the panel), so the changes are applied.
 - When you want to export the rasterized font, press Save...
-It will typically require you to export two files: the font definition (text) file, and the image.
-You can you the binary format (but I don't remember if it's been explained througout the code).
+It will typically require you to export two files: the font definition (text) file (so that you have the character mapping), and the image.
+You can use the binary format (see glfn.h for the definition), which incorporates both.

 TODO: This probably has to be rewritten to use some 3-rd party font rasterizing library.
 Now it uses the internal Windows font rendering engine which sometimes gives unexpected artifacts like when you turn on the Antialiasing option.